aliyun/terraform-provider-alicloud/website/docs/d/db_zones.html.markdown

 The following arguments are supported:

+* `multi` - (Deprecated) It has been deprecated from version 1.137.0 and using `multi_zone` instead.
-* `multi` - (Optional) Indicate whether the zones can be used in a multi AZ configuration.
+* `multi_zone` - (Optional, Available in 1.137.0+) Indicate whether the zones can be used in a multi AZ configuration.
 Default to `false`.
 Multi AZ is usually used to launch RDS instances.
 * `instance_charge_type` - (Optional) Filter the results by a specific instance charge type.
 Valid values: `PrePaid` and `PostPaid`.
 Default to `PostPaid`.
 * `engine` - (Optional, Available in 1.134.0+) Database type.
 Valid values: "MySQL", "SQLServer", "PostgreSQL", "PPAS", "MariaDB".
 If not set, it will match all of engines.
 * `engine_version` - (Optional, Available in 1.134.0+) Database version required by the user.
 Value options can refer to the latest docs [detail info](https://www.alibabacloud.com/help/doc-detail/26228.htm) `EngineVersion`.